Timeline of Focused Ultrasound

 Insightec’s Exablate Neuro device is approved to treat essential tremor in the US and Canada.
 The Centers for Medicare and Medicaid Services subsequently assigned the procedure a payment level, the first step toward Medicare reimbursement.

-The Focused Ultrasound Foundation partnered with the Cancer Research Institute to futher focused ultrasound and immunotherapy combination approaches to treat cancer.
+The Focused Ultrasound Foundation partnered with the Cancer Research Institute to further focused ultrasound and immunotherapy combination approaches to treat cancer.
 The pair funded their first joint project in 2018.

 The first clinical trial combining focused ultrasound with an immunotherapy drug began for patients with metastatic breast cancer at the University of Virginia.